lyndon025/playtested/src/content/article/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace-kandria-review
+title: Explore this massive open world 2D RPG at your own pace | Kandria - Review
+game: Kandria
 description: Kandria is a newly released hack and slash open world adventure game that you might say has rather simple pixel graphics, but fret not, underneath that surface level simplicity is a complex and expansive open world RPG game that will surely captivate you for hours on end.
 featured: false
-pubDate: 2023-01-12
-tags:
-- action
-- kandria
-- linux
-- macos
-- mobile
-- pc
-- platformer
-- taptap
-thumb: /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-0.avif
-title: Explore this massive open world 2D RPG at your own pace | Kandria - Review
-game: Kandria
 gallery:
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-0.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-1.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-2.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-3.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-4.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-5.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-6.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-7.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-8.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-9.avif
   - /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-10.avif
+pubDate: 2023-01-12
+tags:
+  - action
+  - kandria
+  - linux
+  - macos
+  - mobile
+  - pc
+  - platformer
+  - taptap
+thumb: /images/reviews/legacy/2023-01-12-explore-this-massive-open-world-2d-rpg-at-your-own-pace--kandria---review-0.avif
 ---

 Kandria is a newly released hack and slash open world adventure game that you might say has rather simple pixel graphics, but fret not, underneath that surface level simplicity is a complex and expansive open world RPG game that will surely captivate you for hours on end.

 The story starts with a ‘fish out of water’ scenario for the android Kandria, our main character.
 Being awoken by a human survivor after decades of deep slumber, she is welcomed by a post-apocalyptic world far different from when she came from.
 It's up to you to find out what happened.